mudler/LocalAI/docs/content/docs/features/GPU-acceleration.md

 | vall-e-x | no | none |
 | vllm | no | none |

-You can help by expanding this list.
+**You can help by expanding this list.**

 ### System Prep

 1. Check your GPU LLVM target is compatible with the version of ROCm.
 This can be found in the [LLVM Docs](https://llvm.org/docs/AMDGPUUsage.html).
 2. Check which ROCm version is compatible with your LLVM target and your chosen OS (pay special attention to supported kernel versions).
 See the following for compatability for ([ROCm 6.0.0](https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.0.0/reference/system-requirements.html)) or ([ROCm 6.0.2](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html))
 3. Install you chosen version of the `dkms` and `rocm` (it is recommended that the native package manager be used for this process for any OS as version changes are executed more easily via this method if updates are required).
 Take care to restart after installing `amdgpu-dkms` and before installing `rocm`, for details regarding this see the installation documentation for your chosen OS ([6.0.2](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/native-install/index.html) or [6.0.0](https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.0.0/how-to/native-install/index.html))
 4. Deploy.
 Yes it's that easy.
-The configura

 #### Setup Example (Docker/containerd)